10 Best Team Viewer Alternatives for Linux in 2019

 2. AnyDesk

-It features high frame rates, real-time collaboration, effect bandwidth use, fail-safe Erlang network, low latency, session recording, automated updates, custom aliases, etc. It also offers various security, administration, and flexibility features.
+It features high frame rates, real-time collaboration, effective bandwidth use, fail-safe Erlang network, low latency, session recording, automated updates, custom aliases, etc. It also offers various security, administration, and flexibility features.

 You are free to take it for a test drive – no installation required.